Police Encounters

 The Training Reality

-What they know comes from brief internal articles and NPCC factsheets — not mandatory training.
-Most have never encountered a legal patient.
+Most have never encountered a legal patient before.
 You may be the first.
+Stay patient.

 Stay Calm & Educate